 • In conjunction with business intelligence systems, markdown systems, etc. big data analytics in retail helps business owners keep control over cash flows.

-• In collaboration with banks, retailers can use analytics to prevent frauds before they are going to happen.
+• In collaboration with banks, retailers can use analytics to prevent fraud before they are going to happen.

 Forecasting trends and demand